ad1mohan/app1-calls-app2-in-eks/readme.md

-# Kubernetes Cluster with App1 and App2 on EKS
+# App1 and App2 on EKS

 This repository contains the necessary files to deploy a Kubernetes cluster with two application pods: App1 and App2, on Amazon Elastic Kubernetes Service (EKS).
 App1 communicates with App2 to complete a request.
 App1 listens on port 8080, while App2 listens on port 80.
 App2 pod mounts s3 bucket to read write files.